-If these Questions don't address your problems, look for Customer Support no. given at the end of the Page
+If these Questions don't address your problems, Click here for Customer Support

 Trouble After Registering

 You can pay online.
 Register on moneycontrol first to proceed with the payment.

 Paying online is a simple process.
 Click here -https://poweryourtrade.moneycontrol.com/plus/registration/new_registration.php and fill up the fields.
 If you are a Moneycontrol member already, just enter your User ID and Password, and most of the fields will get filled automatically.
 Continue with the payment process by giving your credit card number, and selecting the amount.
 Your account will be activated soon as the amount is realised.

 It will be activated soon as your payment is realised at our end.